Serg-Belyaev/SP_BPMN/README.md

  - TO BE executable<br/>
  7) Publish process description in wiki-page and link it to process item<br/>
  8) Publish a diagram in any notations (EPC, IDEF or others) as a picture<br/>
  9) Extend your BPMN-elements by external or internal links.
-For example, draw a document artifact and link it your company's policy published inside Intranet<br/>
+For example, draw a document artifact and link it to your Intranet web-resource <br/>
  10) Be informed with whats' new widget<br/>

 <img src = "https://github.com/Serg-Belyaev/SP_BPMN/raw/master/imgs/Screen_2.png" />

+<h3>Soon:</h3>
+1) Edit schemas directly in browser
+2) Mini-map for big schemas